Shamrock

 The silver sequin version has been discontinued.
 The delicate beading version, using a portion of reclaimed beads, is our original style.

 Luxury artisan ornaments created from a source of recycled, sustainable Irish Linen.
-We use a mixture of vintage, local mill headstock rolls from one of the last remaining linen mills still active in Ireland today, repurposed antique tablecloths, and off cuts from our own cushion making.
+We use a mixture of vintage, local mill deadstock rolls from one of the last remaining linen mills still active in Ireland today, repurposed antique tablecloths, and off cuts from our own cushion making.

 We love our designs and hope you do too- all our embroidered ornaments are fully copyrighted internationally to Katie Larmour.